Psy-Fer/buttery-eel/README.md

 We have had an interest in the basecallers as we are the developers of `SLOW5`, a file format that is smaller and faster than `FAST5`.
 While ONT is developing `POD5`, there is a gap, where anyone using `SLOW5` for downstream analysis and storage, have to convert their `SLOW5` files back to `FAST5` to re-basecall with newer versions of `guppy`, bonito, or dorado.
 While we have built versions of `guppy` that can read `SLOW5`, we cannot distribute these due to developer agreement.
 We have built forks of both bonito and dorado and submitted pull requests on their official repositories, they were rejected by the ONT devs.

-So there is a major road block for easy of use with `SLOW5` for re-basecalling data, especially with `guppy`, as that is the current production basecaller, and I think this is something that stands in the way of more widespread adoption.
-While we can maintain our own forks of bonito and dorado as the changes to read `SLOW5` are very minimal, there is no work around to share a `guppy` version that reads `SLOW5`....UNTIL NOW!
+So there is a major road block for ease of use with `SLOW5` for re-basecalling data, especially with `guppy`, as that is the current production basecaller.
+I think this is something that stands in the way of more widespread adoption.
+While we can maintain our own forks of bonito and dorado as the changes to read `SLOW5` are minimal, there is no work around to share a `guppy` version that reads `SLOW5`....UNTIL NOW!

-Adaptive sampling has really pushed the need for interfaces with basecalling in realtime, and a python interface has been built to help control `guppy_basecaller_client` and `guppy_basecall_server`.
+Adaptive sampling has really pushed the need for interfaces with basecalling in real-time, and a python interface has been built to help control `guppy_basecaller_client` and `guppy_basecall_server`.
 There is an open library from ONT called `pyguppyclient`, however I had some issues getting it to work, and support seems patchy.
-However it uses something called `ont-pyguppy-client-lib` which is is built and released with every `guppy` release, and so is up to date with the latest versions.
+However it uses something called `ont-pyguppy-client-lib` which is built and released with every `guppy` release, and so is up to date with the latest versions.
 So, if we match the python library version, with the `guppy` release version, they should be compatible.

-So using this library and some helpful hints from the readfish/ReadUntil basecalling scripts by Matt Loose, `buttery-eel` starts a `guppy_basecall_server`, connects to it as a client, reads a `SLOW5` (or any format..more on that later) to get reads, converts them to a form to be accepted by `guppy`, and sends them to the `guppy_basecall_server`.
+So using this library and some helpful hints from the readfish/ReadUntil basecalling scripts by Matt Loose and Alexander Payne, `buttery-eel` starts a `guppy_basecall_server`, connects to it as a client, reads a `SLOW5` file to get reads, converts them to a form to be accepted by `guppy`, and sends them to the `guppy_basecall_server`.
 It then collects the basecalled reads, and writes the data to a fastq.
 Once all the reads are processed, it sends a termination command to the `guppy_basecall_server` and that's it.

-The best thing about this, is all of the libraries and code is open, and so we can share a method that doesn't cause any legal headaches, and also doesn't require the ONT devs to accept any pull requests/code changes.
+The best thing about this, is all of the libraries and code is open, and so we can share a method that doesn't cause any legal headaches, and also doesn't require the ONT devs to accept any pull requests or code changes.
 This just wraps around any `guppy` release like a "buttery eel", and you can use `SLOW5`.

-# Other file formats

-So currently, this only works with `SLOW5`.
-However, with only a few lines of code changed, it can easily work with `FAST5` or the new `POD5`.
-If there is sufficient interest in having access to more than just `SLOW5`, I can build these. (or feel free to submit a pull request)

 # Acknowledgments